json-api/json-api/_format/1.1/index.md

 ### <a href="#document-member-names" id="document-member-names" class="headerlink"></a> Member Names

-All member names used in a JSON:API document **MUST** be treated as case sensitive by clients and servers, and they **MUST** meet all of the following conditions:
+Implementation and profile defined member names used in a JSON:API document **MUST** be treated as case sensitive by clients and servers, and they **MUST** meet all of the following conditions:

 - Member names **MUST** contain at least one character.
 - Member names **MUST** contain only the allowed characters listed below.